jchai002/choir-justice-supplies/au/en/ooma-office-feature-summary.markdown

 ### Unlimited domestic calling

-Calls to French cell phones and landlines are free and unlimited.
+Calls to Australian cell phones and landlines are free and unlimited.

-### Unlimited calls to 12 European countries

-Ooma Office includes unlimited calls to landlines in 12 other European countries: Austria, Belgium, Denmark, Germany, Italy, Ireland, Luxembourg, Netherlands, Portugal, Spain, Switzerland, and United Kingdom.

 ### IP phone included